-Principle 3: To the Greatest Extent Possible, Housing Programs Should Work With the Market Rather Than Against It severely inadequate housing.
-In light of this unmet need, it is imperative that scarce resources be used as efficiently as possible and that private resources be leveraged whenever possible.
-In this regard, Section 539 of the QHWRA is promising.
+Principle 3: To the Greatest Extent Possible, Housing Programs Should Work With the Market Rather Than Against It

+The need for housing assistance in the United States substantially outstrips the supply of subsidies.
+A recent report by HUD (U.S. Department of Housing and Urban Development, 2000b) estimates that, in 1997, 5.4 million very low-income renter households that did not receive housing assistance paid more than one-half of their incomes for housing or lived in severely inadequate housing.
+In light of this unmet need, it is imperative that scarce resources be used as efficiently as possible and that private resources, whenever possible, be leveraged.
+In this regard, Section 539 of (QHWRA) is promising.
 It authorizes PHAs to own, operate, or invest in mixed-finance developments.
 Under the statute, the proportion of public housing units to total units must be equal to the ratio of public housing financial commitments to total financial commitments.
-Section 539 should further several different objectives.
-PHAs will be able to promote economic integration of low- and very low-income households by leasing, purchasing, or investing in mixed-income developments.
-In addition, housing authorities will be able to stimulate the production of housing for all income groups by either investing money or contributing other resources such as land to the projects.
+Section 539 will further several different objectives.
+PHAs will be able to promote economic integration of lowand very low-income households by leasing, purchasing, or investing in mixed-income developments.
+In addition, PHAs will be able to stimulate the production of housing for all income groups by either investing money or contributing other resources such as land to the projects.